• Skip to primary navigation

 Albert Siryaporn

-We explores the dynamics of living organisms, with a focus on how mechanical forces regulate biological processes in bacteria.
+We explore the dynamics of living organisms, with a focus on how mechanical forces regulate biological processes in bacteria.
 Bacteria encounter a variety of mechanical forces in natural environments and during infection including shear stress, tension, and compression forces.
 We use an approach that combines techniques from biophysics, molecular biology, genetics, fluid mechanics, and computational modeling.

 Vasan Venugopalan